 The other day at the gym, I warmed up on a treadmill that I had used many times in the past.
 The speeds that I set the treadmill at were the same that I use at home, but they felt much easier.

-Self-serving bias kicked in.
-I assumed that my training must be working.
+Self-serving bias kicked in, and I assumed that my training must be working.
 But my growing distrust of gut reactions made me wonder:

 “Although the displayed speeds are the same, what if the actual speeds are different?”